 2 Make a claim

-Submit your claim form, any supporting documents and information so we can assess your claim as soon as possible
+When you call us to start the claims process, we will send you the necessary forms that you will need to complete.
+Submit your claim form, any supporting documents and information so we can assess your claim as soon as possible.

 When submitting your claim, please provide the following: